vbharadwaj-bk/OpenEquivariance/README.md

 equivariant graph convolutions that can reduce computation and memory consumption significantly.

-We currently support NVIDIA GPUs and offer a torch frontend.
+We currently support NVIDIA GPUs and offer a PyTorch frontend.
-HIP support for AMD is planned!

 **Warning**: This is an early release, bug reports are welcome.